-To facilitate this process, you can download a copy of the CSV file for SIP or MiNet devices and use it as a template.
+To facilitate this process, you can download a copy of the device data spreadsheet for ICPs, MiNet devices, SIP profiles, SIP trunks, or SIP trunk routing rules and use it as a template.
 After you have finished making updates, you can import the file back onto MBG.
 Your changes will be merged into the system, with new and updated data overwriting the previous configuration.